 Or not.
 In a deleted scene Mark and Mia sit in the art gallery and she tells him she's planning an affair with Harry.
 When Mark says it's probably a bad idea since he's married, Mia casually suggests that maybe she and Mark should start an affair instead.
 Mark laughs and when she asks "why not" he answers that they should just leave it at that.

-It may be a Crowning Moment of Funny, but the scene where the Prime Minister tells a person "Sorry things have been so bad.
+It may be a Funny Moment, but the scene where the Prime Minister tells a person "Sorry things have been so bad.
 It's my cabinet, they're absolute crap.
 We'll try to do better next year" has serious implications.
 Just how bad do things have to be before the Prime Minister admits how useless the cabinet is?

 This might be more of the signature British self-deprecating humor though.
 Has there been any British prime minister and cabinet, especially in the more recent, cynical times, which was not called crap during their term?